Was Amy Coney Barrett's Supreme Court nomination ceremony at the White House on Sept. 26 a superspreader event?

-TODAY spoke to two experts about what causes a superspreader event, how they can be avoided and what people should know about 'supertransmitters.'
+In August, TODAY spoke to two experts about what causes a superspreader events, like those in bars and at parties, how they can be avoided and what people should know about “supertransmitters.”

 What is a superspreader event?